CAN I DRINK COFFEE ON THE ALKALINE DIET?

 HEALTH BENEFITS OF CHICORY & COFFEE BEAN.

-To be fair, I’m not in the coffee bean is bad club.
-I have decided to start drinking coffee again after reading research supporting it as a liver health enhancer, among other personal lifestyle influences.
-(5) I also started drinking it again for this reason – brain health.
+To be fair, I’m not in the coffee is bad club.
+I have decided to also include coffee after reading research supporting it as a liver health enhancer.
+(5) I also drink for this reason – brain health.

 RECIPE FOR ROASTED CHICORY ROOT COFFEE FOR THE ALKALINE DIET